luozf14/Multiple-scattering-with-GEANT4/README.md

 # Multiple scattering with GEANT4
 A Geant4 program which simulates electron scattering on different materials and finally being detected by a Si-strip detector.
 The code is based on Geant4' s example ``basic/B1``.

-## Description
 Detailed description can be found in ProblemDescription.pdf.

 ## Prerequisites
 - Geant4 v11 (v10 does not work!)